Skip to main content

 Keep results fresh

 By default, UDF results are cached.
-To always get fresh data when calling another UDF, set cache_max_age=0 on your UDF:
+To always get fresh data, disable caching:

 @fused.udf(cache_max_age=0)